kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 enabled = false
 ; Value of 50 would increase the minimum charge velocity from 2 to 3. playerMinChargeVelocityMultiplier = 0
-; Value of 50 would increase the maximum charge velocity (of Finwood bow) from 50 to 75. playerMaxChargeVelocityMultiplier = 0
+; Value of 50 would increase the maximum charge velocity (of Finewood bow) from 50 to 75. playerMaxChargeVelocityMultiplier = 0
 ; Value of (+)50 increase in accuracy will change the variance of arrows 20 degree to 10 degree at ; the point of minimum charge release.